 2013 Honeywell – 233 metres (233 metres)

-As an agent on Northcote Road for nearly 25 years I have seen, heard and been amazed at how the popularity of Honeywell and Belleville schools has increased.
+As an agent on Northcote Road for over 25 years I have seen, heard and been amazed at how the popularity of Honeywell and Belleville schools has increased.
 During the 1990s and early 2000s the emergence of numerous high quality private schools in the area was and still is trumpeted from many quarters and there certainly is, of course, an excellent choice of those.

 But without doubt, high on the initial agenda of many incoming buyers and tenants, irrespective of budget it seems, is to find a property within catchment for one or both schools.
 Flats and rented properties are often snapped up as a result.